manassaloi/manassaloi.github.io/_posts/2016-07-11-more-than-you-know-michael-j-mauboussin.markdown

 ---
 layout: post
-title:  "More Than You Know: Finding Financial Wisdom in Unconventional Places - Michael J. Mauboussin"
+title:  "More Than You Know - Michael J. Mauboussin"
 tags: booksummaries
 categories: booksummaries